CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 <div class="alert alert-block alert-info">
-In the statistical table generated in your results path, all cell types are sorted based on the score and their adjusted p-value. cell types with positive scores shows the most differences cell types in group 1 compared with group 2 and negative scores shows the other way.
+In the statistical table generated in your results path, all cell types are sorted based on the score and their adjusted p-value.
+Cell types with positive scores show the most different cell types in group 1 compared with group 2 and negative scores show the opposite comparison.
-You can the results in 'Results_PILOT/Diff_Expressions_Results' folder.
+You can check the results in the 'Results_PILOT/Diff_Expressions_Results' folder.
 </div>

 #### Differential expression analysis